Some say that super slow training is the fastest, most effective way to make your muscles bigger and stronger.

 The idea that very slow lifting speeds will help you get faster results in less time than regular training seems to go in and out of fashion every few years.

-And there was one study, published back in 2001, that shows greater gains in strength with super slow compared to regular speed training .
+And there was one paper, published back in 2001, that reports greater gains in strength with super slow compared to regular speed training .

-In the study, subjects trained on a 13-exercise Nautilus machine circuit, which involved one set of 8-12 repetitions.
+In both studies described in the paper, subjects trained on a 13-exercise Nautilus machine circuit, which involved one set of 8-12 repetitions.
 Each rep lasted seven seconds.
 A second group did half as many reps, but spent twice as long on each one.

-Drawing conclusions about anything based on the results of one study is never a good idea, especially when most of the research out there shows that super slow training is no better than regular speed training when it comes to making your muscles bigger and stronger.
+However, drawing conclusions about anything based on the results of one or two studies is never a good idea, especially when most of the research out there shows that super slow training is no better than regular speed training when it comes to making your muscles bigger and stronger.

 In many cases, it’s performed substantially worse.